-Scientists know that levels of a particular protein (called PTP1B) found in immune cells are higher in diabetic foot ulcers.
+Scientists know that levels of a particular protein (called PTP1B) found in immune cells are higher in foot ulcers in people with diabetes.
 Professor Delibegovic will find out if reducing the activity of PTP1B can speed up the healing process in foot ulcers.

 This research could lead to the development of new treatments and reduce the risk of lower-limb amputations.